Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 Instructions

-Measure your crate top first — add 2 inches on every side for seam allowance.
-Cut your floral fabric and lining to match.
+Measure your crate top, so add 2 inches on every side for seam allowance.
+Cut out your floral fabric and lining the same size.

-Pin your lining to your outer fabric, right sides together.
-Sew three sides shut, leaving one short end open for the zipper.
+Place your lining with right sides together to your outer fabric.
+Sew 3 sides of the lining leaving 1 short side open for the zipper.

-Flip it right-side out, insert your foam or stuffing, and zip it closed.
-The padded top sits flat on the crate, giving your dog a warm resting surface while keeping your room looking intentional.
+Flip it over and place the foam/stuffing inside and zip it closed.
+The padded top sits flat on top of the crate and gives your dog a warm place to rest and your room a nice finished look.

-The floral pattern on this one does so much work — it pulls the whole room together instead of screaming “dog stuff lives here.”
+The floral pattern on this one does so much work.
+It just pulls the whole room together instead of making it look like “dog stuff lives here!”

-Tuck the cover edges just slightly under the crate frame to keep it from sliding around.
+Tuck the edge of the cover under the edge of the crate frame so it won’t slide around.

 📸 Photo credit: Instagram @ensitome